kerberjg/kerberjg/README.md

 - **[DevStacks](https://devstacks.app/)** (@DevStacks-app)
   - We're building a next-gen Software Engineering cloud platform for education 🫶
 - **[mekomi](https://mekomi.dev/)** (@mekomidev)
-  - We're a one-stop-shop for all of your cloud & development needs (design, development, cloud hosting)
+  - We're a one-stop-shop consulting agency for all of your cloud & development needs (design, development, cloud hosting)

 ---

-I also contribute to open-source projects! 💚 Look at my repos below
+I also contribute to open-source projects! 💚 Check out the repos in my profile~

 <!--
 ## \~Open source\~